From 0000 to 0100 hrs : The Pathfinders jump to mark

 ships to LCVPs and LCAs.

-4th and 24th cavalry squadrons, under Lt.Col.
-Edward C. DUNN land of the St-Marcouf
+cavalry squadrons, under Lt.Col.
+Edward C. DUNN land on the St-Marcouf

 Armed only with knifes, 4 men waded ashore to mark the

 beach for the incoming landing crafts.
 After the landing, the men did not find

 a single german soldier or battery but got trapped in the minefields covering